“Nature wants 5 out of your 7 children dead. It wants you dead by 50. Everything better than that is brought to you by science and technology.”

 If, after doing all this, you still feel better staying up late and sleeping in, maybe you should embrace your inner night owl.
 Making the assumption that your genetic preference is ideal is a bad idea.
 Just ask those with the genetic preference to eat too much food.

-Need help doing this?
+Need help syncing your clocks?
 I’ve developed a program to get this all set up called the Circadian Retraining Program.
 The program has over 4 hours of powerpoint videos teaching you how to schedule your day in a way to optimize sleep, recovery, and overall health.
-Cost for the program is $79 and includes access to a private facebook group to help set your schedule and update you on new science as a it develops.
+Cost for the program is $97 and includes access to a private facebook group to help set your schedule and update you on new science as a it develops.
 Use the email form to request more information.
 What are you waiting for?